The Club shall be called the BRITISH DALMATIAN CLUB.

 17. DISSOLUTION OF THE CLUB

-All notices shall be sent to Members at the address recorded in the register and shall be considered as being duly delivered when such notices are posted.
+All notices shall be sent to Members by post or email as the Member requests at the address recorded in the register and shall be considered as being duly delivered when such notices are sent.

 19. THE KENNEL CLUB